 It is important to keep your business a place of open and honest communication with each other when handling the tough circumstances of drug use in the workplace.
 Employers need to make their business and their employees approachable and helpful in these situations.

-If you are concerned about drug use in your workplace, call Stop Your Addiction to learn about the different treatment options available for your unique situation.
+If you are concerned about drug use in the workplace, call Stop Your Addiction to learn about the different treatment options available for your unique situation.
 Call us today to begin your road to recovery!